aliak00/optional/README.md

 ## Summary

 * `Optional!T`: Represents an optional data type that may or may not contain a value.
-Matches behavior of haskell maybe and scala or swift optional type.
-With the added benefit (like scala) of behving like an single element or empty D range.
+Acts like a range and allows safe dispatching
 * `NotNull!T`: Represents a type that can never be null.
 Comes in handy for nullable types (e.g. classes and pointers)

+An `Optional!T` signifies the intent of your code, works as a range and is therefor useable with Phobos, and allows you to call methods and operators on your types even if they are null references - i.e. safe dispatching.

+It is NOT like the `Nullable` type in Phobos. `Nullable` is basically a pointer and applies pointer semantics to value types.
+Whereas `Optional` signifies intent on both reference and value types, and is safe to use without need to check `isNull` before every usafe.
+It is also NOT like `std.range.only`. `Only` cannot be used to signify intent of a value being present or not, it's only (heh) usage is to create a range out of a value so that values can act as ranges and be used seamlessly with `std.algorithms`. `Optional!T` has a type constructor - `some` that can be used for this purpose as well.

 ## Motivation for Optional